qdonnellan/mpc-client/README.md

+# mpc-client
-# mpc-client: A python client for consuming the MPC (Minor Planet Center) web service.
+A python client for consuming the MPC (Minor Planet Center) web service.
+This project is not affiliated with the Minor Planet Center in any way, I just thought their web service was super cool, and I wanted to provide a useful python client for other people interested.
+Please visit the MPC for more details about this web service: [http://minorplanetcenter.net/web_service][1]

 ## Install
 Currently, the only way to use this client is to download this git repo manually.
 Eventually I'll add this to pypi.